 - Sunday after Full Moon date following March 20, Easter Sunday - Pasqua: An observational holiday when the Pope addresses the nation with the Easter Mass from the Vatican.
 Kids enjoy this holiday as well since they get treats in the form of large chocolate eggs.

-- Day after Easter Sunday, Easter Monday - Pasquetta or Lunedì dell'Angelo: On this day there is usually plenty of exciting things throughout the country, there are festivals, concerts as well as outdoor activities.
-Family picnics are something that is often enjoyed on this day, the weather is just beginning to get nice and and really pleasant if the sun is out.
+- Day after Easter Sunday, Easter Monday - Pasquetta or Lunedì dell'Angelo: On this day there is usually plenty of exciting things throughout the country like festivals, concerts and outdoor activities.
+Family picnics are something that is often enjoyed on this day, the weather is just beginning to get nice and it's usually quite pleasant if the sun is out.

-- April 25, Liberation Day - Festa della Liberazione: Each year on this day, Italians celebrate the Day of Liberation of their beloved country from Nazi occupation which took place in 1945.
-Many ceremonies and historical re-enactments can be witnessed throughout Italy.
+- April 25, Liberation Day - Festa della Liberazione: Each year on this day, Italians celebrate the Day of Liberation of their beloved country which took place in 1945 - from Nazi occupation.
+Many ceremonies and historical re-enactments can be witnessed throughout Italy on this day.

 - June 2nd, Republic Day - Festa della Repubblica: By a voted referendum in 1946 Italy became a Republic on this day, and this is another day very much celebrated with events, concerts, military parades and music.
 The president himself is very much involved in events surrounding this holiday.

 - August 15th, Assumption Day - Ferragosto: This day commemorates the death of the Virgin Mary and is a day of feasting and celebrations in Italy.
 During the few weeks prior to and after this day is the time when many Italians take their summer vacations and therefore tourist sites, beaches and airports are at their busiest.
 Although August 15th is a national holiday and most attractions remain open, many restaurant and shops will be closed.
 If you love fireworks, a few magnificent displays can be found on this day as well as many other events, parades, festivals and so much more.